 Adjusting to your new hearing aids usually takes time.
 The amount of time this can take usually depends on a number of factors, including:

 - How motivated you are to improve your hearing by wearing your hearing aids.
 It’s important that your decision to purchase hearing aids is because you want to improve your hearing for yourself, and not because you’ve been pressured by your family or friends to get them.
-If you’re not motivated to wear them, you will find excuses to leave them in the draw.
+If you’re not motivated to wear them, you will find excuses to leave them in the drawer.

 - How long you’ve had a hearing problem.
 Your hearing aids are designed to amplify the sounds that you’ve been missing.
 If you haven’t been hearing certain sounds at all, or hearing sounds at a lower volume than they actually are, it can be a little overwhelming at first.
 In general, it will take time before you’re ready to hear all of these sounds – your hearing specialist will initially adjust your hearing aids to a level that will give you back some of these sounds, but not too much so that it becomes overwhelming to hear.
 This means that it can take weeks, or even months, before your hearing aids can be adjusted optimally for your hearing problem.